jefftp/wgvpn/README.md

 The resulting VM OVA is configured to allow root logins both locally and remotely through SSH, using passwords.
-The VM is relying on external security measures to provide security such as perimeter firewalls, network microsegmentation, and network-based intrusion prevention.
+The VM is relying on external security measures to provide security such as perimeter firewalls, network micro-segmentation, and network-based intrusion prevention.

 Use this image at your own peril.
 If you expose a weakly secured SSH server to the internet without proper security you're going to get pwned.